 19. To

-provide any money to any state or engage with any state to perform any policy,
+appropriate funds to any state, or enter into agreements with any state to

 20. To